Outstanding driving dynamics.

 The number and capacity of the batteries are tailored to PANTHER electric’s specific use.
 The battery capacity is designed for purely electric vehicle operation.
 As a rule, the battery capacity should be able to withstand training exercises, transport and deployments.
 We consulted several customers in advance and took a wide range of boundary conditions into consideration when developing the performance and operating strategy.

-If the battery reaches a critical state of charge where it would no longer be possible to complete a deployment, the range extender automatically starts charging the batteries, allowing the vehicle to continue operating.
+If the battery reaches a critical state of charge where it would no longer be possible to complete a deployment, the energy backup system automatically starts charging the batteries, allowing the vehicle to continue operating.

 Efficient charging solutions are the key to a smooth transition to electromobility.
 The PANTHER electric’s charging connection will meet current automotive standards and be suitable for various charging methods.
 Charging times of approximately 20 to 45 minutes will be achievable in direct current (DC) operation, depending on the infrastructure and the SOC (“state of charge”).
 In addition to fast charging, charge retention can be ensured in the alternating current (AC) area.